Skip to main content

 Provisioning Dedicated IPs

 As part of the custom domain setup process, Files.com automatically provisions 2 dedicated IP addresses that are exclusive to your site and act as static IP addresses.
-This means that if you have users who restrict outbound access via a firewall, they will only need to whitelist your 2 dedicated IP addresses in order to access your site via the custom domain, rather than having to whitelist our entire published list of IP addresses.
+If you have users who restrict outbound access via a firewall, they only need to allow your 2 dedicated IP addresses to access your site via the custom domain, rather than allowing our owned and legacy IP addresses.

-Our goal is that your Dedicated IPs remain the same, and we work hard to avoid having IP Addresses change out from under you.
+Your dedicated IPs are designed to remain the same, and we work to avoid changing them.
 In practice, dedicated IPs for our customers have remained the same for the past several years.
-If we ever have to make changes to your IP addresses, we will endeavor to provide advance notice.
+If we ever have to make changes to your IP addresses, we will provide advance notice when possible.

 Releasing IP Addresses

-Dedicated IP addresses will be released and reassigned to other customers unless they are being actively used to support a custom domain its associated SSL Certificate.
+Dedicated IP addresses will be released and reassigned to other customers unless they are actively being used to support a custom domain and its associated SSL Certificate.
 If you follow the steps listed in Removing Your Custom Domain, your dedicated IP addresses will be released after 5 days.

 If you are following the steps for Changing an Existing Custom Domain you'll need to update your DNS entries and complete your setup within a 5-day period to keep the same dedicated IP addresses.
 If the DNS entries for your custom domain are not set up properly within that 5-day period, your dedicated IPs will be released to be used by other customers.